syntialai/gotoba-be/docs/API Specs/TravellingScheduleAPI.md

     "timestamp": "2020-11-15T22:55:40.110Z",
     "status": 404,
     "error": "Data not found",
-    "message": "Message: There is no schedule found in that sku", "path": "/schedule/{sku}"
+    "message": "Message: There is no schedule found in that user sku", "path": "/schedule/{userSku}"
 }
 ```